 - Squat and Gobble Cafe & Crepery (American, Breakfast): multiple locations. great portions, awesome menu, you can't go wrong here.

 - Slanted Door (Vietnamese) - Embarcadero: great food, pricey, and you may need to wait.

 - Marufuku Ramen & Suzu Noodle House - Japantown: both are inside the shopping center, which is convenient for parking and to stroll before/after.
 The Ramen is great!

 Big Sur & Monterey

-Big Sur is aprox.
-1 hour from Carmel, is a large rugged yet breathtaking area where the hard Pacific Ocean meets the mountain range, it is mostly undeveloped and there are a few places to stop so the drive can be longer/shorter depending on your needs, you can also head deeper into the woods for a different experience away from the cliffs.
+Big Sur, aprox.
+1 hour from Carmel, is a large rugged yet breathtaking area where the hard Pacific Ocean meets the mountain range, it is mostly undeveloped and there are a few places to stop by so the drive can be longer/shorter depending on your needs, you can also head deeper into the woods for a different experience away from the cliffs.
 The principal stops are Pfeiffer Beach and McWay Falls.
 If you want to relax under the stars then make a reservation at the Esalen Institute for the midnight hot springs, highly recommended, but it is clothing optional and you need to make reservations at 9am the day before due to limited availability.

 Yosemite requires its own book, well, an entire library!
 This national park can be a spiritual experience for many, the views cannot be described and photos do not do it justice.
 There are layers to Yosemite; not only elevation but depth and purpose (photography, hiking, rock climbing, etc).
 Here are some worthy spots: